 The large intestine, or colon, has several roles including water absorption and immunity.
 The chyme that enters the colon is already very concentrated as most of the water has already been absorbed.
 Thus, the large intestine is specialised to work in the environment this produces.

 In this article, we will review the functions of the intestine and how they are achieved.

-The large intestine is lined by mucosa containing glands and mucus-producing goblet cells in the crypts of Lieberkühn.
+The large intestine is lined by mucosa with crypts of Lieberkühn containing glands and mucus-producing goblet cells.
 These protect the intestinal wall from the plethora of anaerobic bacteria in the colon and from the pressure exerted on the walls by the concentrated chyme (soon to become faeces).